A few big ideas

 Notes (August 2021)

-I wrote this a few years ago in preparation for a very open ended brief for a presentation, a better title than I had might be:
+I wrote this a few years ago in preparation for a very open-ended brief for a presentation.
+A better title than the original might be:

 Diminishing Marginal Returns

-Returns to time/money/effort probably increase at margin, then decrease, then go negative.
-Figuring out where you are on the curve and when to stop is damned useful.
+Returns on time, money, or effort likely increase at the margin, then decrease, and eventually become negative.
+Figuring out where you are on this curve and when to stop is incredibly useful.

 Evolutionary Stable State (ESS)

-Societies/economies/ecosystems may evolve to state where there is no incentive to defect; but this state can be bad for everyone (suboptimal ESS)
+Societies, economies, or ecosystems may evolve to a state where there is no incentive to defect, but this state can be detrimental to everyone (a suboptimal ESS).

 Don't compete, cooperate

-According to Homer Simpson communism is nice in theory.
-So is capitalism, except not for the competing agent whose marginal return should go to zero.
-Don't be a commodity/compete... this may often mean cooperating.
-It may even be better for everyone (see ESS)
+According to Homer Simpson, communism is nice in theory.
+So is capitalism, except not for the competing agent whose marginal return is expected to go to zero.
+Don't be a commodity or compete directly; this often means cooperating.
+Cooperation may even be better for everyone (see ESS).

 Complexity as Risk

-Systems can quickly become fragile and impossible to understand/maintain... if isolated complexity is probably benign
+Systems can quickly become fragile and impossible to understand or maintain.
+If isolated, complexity is probably benign.

 Chaitin-Kolmogorov complexity

-The minimal length of a process to generate something is precisely how random/complex that thing is.
-A beautiful definition, but suggestive in practice: am I configuring thing such that descriptions/processes are efficient?
+The minimal length of a process required to generate something is precisely how random or complex that thing is.
+This is a beautiful definition, and it's suggestive in practice: am I configuring things such that descriptions and processes are efficient?

 Pareto Improvement

-A change which makes everyone (weakly) better off.
-Changes don't have to make someone worse off... we are not typically cutting up a pizza.
-Oppositely the demand that policy changes are always Pareto improving is absurd.
-If making Donald Trump 90% poorer makes a million people significantly better off then that is almost certainly a good idea.
+A change that makes everyone (weakly) better off.
+Changes don't always have to make someone worse off; we are not typically just cutting up a fixed-size pizza.
+Conversely, the demand that policy changes must always be Pareto improvements is absurd.
+If making a very wealthy individual 90% poorer makes a million other people significantly better off, then that is almost certainly a good idea.

 Statistical Significance

 How likely is an observed change due to chance?
-If more than 5% assume no real change.
+If the probability is more than 5%, assume no real change has occurred.

 Multiple Hypothesis testing

-But can't apply above naively... do many statistical tests and you will get something passing this threshold (1 in 20 times, assuming your assumptions valid).
-Should decide what to test ahead of time and correct as much as possible.
+However, the above cannot be applied naively.
+Perform many statistical tests, and you will eventually get something passing this threshold (1 in 20 times, assuming your assumptions are valid).
+One should decide what to test ahead of time and apply corrections for multiple comparisons as much as possible.

 Automate

-Humans are fallible, distractible and limited.
-Automate where possible.
+Humans are fallible, distractible, and limited.
+Automate tasks wherever possible.

 Noise and Feedback

-Get feedback, but be aware that much of it will be noise/idiosyncratic.
-Ideally test on huge numbers of people quantitatively (and with good scientific controls).
-This is basically never possible.
-There are some simple heuristics that seem sensible e.g. Basecamp's we don't record feedback, the important stuff will recur.
+Get feedback, but be aware that much of it will be noise or idiosyncratic.
+Ideally, test quantitatively on huge numbers of people with good scientific controls.
+However, this is basically never possible.
+Some simple heuristics seem sensible, e.g., Basecamp's approach: "we don't record feedback; the important stuff will recur."